Sales and Consumer Engagement

-2. Implement a call screener model to increase speed-to-lead
+2. Consider a call screener model to increase speed-to-lead

 We live in an omni-channel world.
-The way we absorb and gather information isn’t just via phone, text, email, online, etc. Your customers use all the same channels you use every day, so it only makes sense to develop a solid omni-channel strategy.
-Here are some ways to optimize your communication across multiple channels to make sure you’re effectively engaging with customers after initial contact is made:
+The way we absorb and gather information isn’t just via phone, text, email, online, etc. Your borrowers use all the same channels you use every day, so it only makes sense to develop a solid omni-channel strategy.
+Here are some ways to optimize your communication across multiple channels to make sure you’re effectively engaging with borrowers after initial contact is made:

 - Send an automatic confirmation email with your sales rep’s contact information in it after every appointment scheduled (bonus: include a link that allows them to add it to their calendar)